How To Become a Bartender in Illinois

 Are There Other Qualifications Needed To Become a Bartender in Illinois?

-Other than the BASSET, you must be at least 18.
+To become a bartender in Illinois, besides the BASSET, you must be at least 18.
 However, you are more likely to be hired if you are over 21 simply for liability reasons.

 How Much Do Bartenders Make Hourly in Illinois?